Joyce Robertson: Early case study

-In summarising the paper, Joyce concluded that her presence and responsiveness to questions enabled Jean to cope with the fear of hospitalisation.
-The kinds words and presence of her mother enabled Jean to retain trust in Joyce and enabled her to go home happy.
+In summarising the paper, Robertson concluded that her presence and responsiveness to questions enabled Jean to cope with the fear of hospitalisation.
+The reassuring words and presence of her mother enabled Jean to retain trust in Joyce and enabled her to go home happy.
 However, the entries in the diary indicate that even for a three-day hospitalisation and operation that was both successful and remarkably common from a medical perspective, it filled Jean's life for six months.

 Foster care

 Introduction

 In the early 1960s, her husband James and John Bowlby, both working at the Tavistock Institute of Human Relations, began to disagree on the factors involved in separating children from their parents.
 In 1960, Bowlby published a paper, Grief and Mourning in Infancy and Early Childhood.
 In the paper Bowlby made what many in the profession considered sweeping generalisations without evidence stating that: